Of all the things Biden could make a priority, why student-debt repayment?

 — No Lie with Brian Tyler Cohen (@NoLieWithBTC) December 12, 2021

-On Saturday, December 11, an interlude during a junior ice hockey game at South Dakota’s Premier Center featured cash-strapped teachers scrambling for their share of $5,000.
+On Saturday, December 11, an interlude during a junior league ice hockey game at the Sioux Falls, South Dakota, Premier Center featured cash-strapped teachers scrambling for their share of $5,000.
 They got down on all fours, before an entire arena, and scooped up as much cash for necessary school supplies as they could gather.
 Video of the sad spectacle went viral over the weekend, highlighting the desperate need for investment in America’s education system.
 But overhauling that system doesn’t seem to be a high priority for the current administration.
-The Dash for Cash did happen to coincide, however, with an announcing about what is considered a high priority for Team Biden as far as education is concerned.
+The Dash for Cash did happen to coincide, however, with a statement about what is considered a high priority for Team Biden as far as education is concerned.

 When asked by a press scrum about the student loan payment pause set to expire on February 1, White House press secretary Jen Psaki Psaki gave the following response: